The Lancet January 09, 2021

 Endpoint

-Key result: The vaccine showed 95% efficacy in preventing COVID-19 infection starting 7 days after the second dose.
+Key result: The vaccine showed 95% efficacy in preventing COVID-19 and had a similar safety profile to other viral vaccines.

 n = 30,420 · NEJM